rootVIII/proxy_web_crawler/README.md

-## search for a website with a different proxy each time
+### Search for a website with a different proxy each time
 This script automates the process of searching for a website via keyword and the Bing search engine.... page after page
 <br><br>